-- 3.9.1 Child Sexual Exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
-It can involve violent, humiliating and degrading sexual assaults. - 3.9.2 Sexual exploitation can take many different forms from the seemingly 'consensual' relationship to serious organised crime involving gangs and groups.

-- 3.9.3 Exploitation is marked out by an imbalance of power in the relationship and involves varying degrees of coercion, intimidation and sexual bullying including cyberbullying and grooming. - 3.9.4 It is important to recognize that some young people who are being sexually exploited do not show any external signs of this abuse and may not recognise it as abuse. - 3.9.5 Young people who go missing can be at increased risk of sexual exploitation and so procedures are in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions. - 3.9.6 Schools will complete the LSCB Child Exploitation Checklist and refer to the Multi-Agency Safeguarding Hub (MASH) if there is a concern that a young person may be at risk.
+- 3.9.1 Child sexual exploitation is a form of child sexual abuse.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The victim may have been sexually exploited even if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - 3.9.2 Sexual exploitation can take many different forms from the seemingly 'consensual' relationship to serious organised crime involving gangs and groups. - 3.9.3 It is important to recognise that some young people who are being sexually exploited do not show any external signs of this abuse and may not recognise it as abuse. - 3.9.4 Young people who go missing can be at increased risk of sexual exploitation and so procedures are in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions. - 3.9.5 Schools will complete the LSCB Child Exploitation Checklist and refer to the Multi-Agency Safeguarding Hub (MASH) if there is a concern that a young person may be at risk.